combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 VLANs are sufficient for small Layer 2 segments.
 However, today’s networks will likely have a mix of Layer 2 and 3 routed networks.
 In this case, Layer 2 VLANs alone are insufficient because you must extend the Layer 2 isolation over a Layer 3 device.
 This can be achieved by using Virtual Routing and Forwarding ( VRF ), the next step in the Cisco switch virtualization.
 A virtual routing and forwarding instance logically carves a Layer 3 device into several isolated independent L3 devices.
 The virtual routing and forwarding configured locally cannot communicate directly.

-The diagram below displays one physical Layer 3 router with three VRFs, VRF Yellow, VRF Red, and VRF Blue.
-There is complete separation between these virtual routing and forwarding instances; without explicit configuration, routes in one virtual routing and forwarding cannot be leaked to another virtual routing and forwarding instance.
+The diagram below displays one physical Layer 3 router with three VRFs: VRF Yellow, VRF Red, and VRF Blue.
+These virtual routing and forwarding instances are completely separated; without explicit configuration, routes in one virtual routing and forwarding instance cannot be leaked to another.

 Virtual Routing and Forwarding